12 Vegan Protein Sources to Add to Your Diet

 Peanut butter and almond butter typically contain 3 to 4 grams of protein per tbsp, serving.
 For those with nut allergies, there's also sunflower butter, but the protein content is typically a bit lower.

 Use nut or seed butter in sandwiches or as a protein-rich ingredient in baked goods and protein balls.
-Or, whip up a smoothie combining nut butter with a probiotic supplement powder.

 5. Nutritional Yeast